Nurani: Graamam

 Nurani is famous for its culture and religious fervour.
 About five centuries ago, Brahmins – mostly scholars, pandits, vaidikas, priests and cooks – from Thiruvannamalai in North Arcot district and other parts of Tamil Nadu came to Nurani in search of new pastures and established their dwelling in the present Agraharam (village).
 They brought in their Tamil culture and over years, became part and parcel of Palakkad population and their identity got merged in the new culture.
 Their Tamil accent and cultural milieu, in the present generation of people, can be seen distinctly different from that of the people of Tamil Nadu.

 These Brahmins were held in high esteem for their expertise in Sastras, Puranas and Vedas.
 Many ventured on commerce, trade and agriculture and prospered.
 They became property owners and great businessmen.
 There is also a saying that Noorunnies (hundreds of Namboodhiri boys) were brought up in the mana (house of a Namboodhiri) nearby and hence the village got the name Nurani (a derivation from Noorunni).Nurani graamam (another name for agraharam or village) consists of several theruvus (or streets).
-Pudu theruvu (New street), Ottra theruvu (Single street), Retta theruvu (Double street), Neyyandi, Yekkandi, Paadathu theruvu, Sivan Kovil theruvu, Panchagramam are the main inroads.
+Pudu theruvu (New street), Ottra theruvu (Single street), Retta theruvu (Double street), Ranganathapuram(Neyyandi), Varadharajapuram(Yekkandi), Paadathu theruvu, Sivan Kovil theruvu, Panchagramam are the main inroads.
 Sathapankthipuram is an extension at the corner of Retta theruvu and Panchagramam and goes towards Maithry Nagar.
 Oor Kovil (Vishnu temple) at the corner of Pudu theruvu and Retta theruvu, Sivan Kovil and Ganapathiyan Kovil are the main temples.
 The first two temples have a kulam or pond next to them.
 Nurani Grama Samudayam (NGS) is the community body that takes care of many development initiatives and festivals.
 Sarada Sankara Kalyana Mandapam (SSKM), next to Ganapathiyan Kovil is a common venue of many functions.
 Thankam food products is a popular brand store from Nurani.
 Thondikulam (also another graamam), Aishwarya Nagar, Vennakkara, Hira Nagar, Puduppalli Theruvu are some of the areas surrounding Nurani graamam.